yescallop/opencv4-java-armv7-binaries/README.md

 # opencv4-java-armv7-binaries
-Pre-compiled OpenCV 4.0.0 Java wrapper on Raspberry Pi 3 Model B (armv7) Not tested on armv8 devices (like 3B+)
+Pre-built OpenCV 4.0.0 Java wrapper on Raspberry Pi 3 Model B (armv7) Not tested on armv8 devices (like 3B+)

 Compiled on a Raspberry Pi 3 Model B on 2018-12-01